Augustine Van de Vyver

-Augustine Van de Vyver (December 1, 1844 - October 16, 1911) was a Belgian-born American prelate of the Roman Catholic Church.
-He served as the sixth bishop of the Diocese of Richmond in Virginia from 1889 to 1911.
+Augustine Van de Vyver (December 1, 1844 - October 16, 1911) was a Belgian-born American Catholic prelate who served as the sixth bishop of Richmond in Virginia from 1889 to 1911.

 Biography

 Early life

 Augustine Van de Vyver was born on December 1, 1844, in Haasdonk, Belgium.
 His parents were John Ferdinand Van de Vyver and Sophia (De Schepper).
 He attended the St. Joseph Minor Seminary in Sint-Niklaas, Belgium, then went to the American College, Louvain in Leuven, Belgium, from 1867 to 1870.

+Priesthood

-Van de Vyver was ordained into the priesthood for the Diocese of Richmond on July 24, 1870 by Archbishop Giacomo Cattani.
+Van de Vyver was ordained into the priesthood in Brussels, Belgium, for the Diocese of Richmond on July 24, 1870, by Archbishop Giacomo Cattani.
 After arriving in the United States, he was first assigned as an assistant pastor at St. Peter's Cathedral Parish in Richmond, Virginia.
 In 1875, Van de Vyver was appointed as pastor of Sacred Heart of Jesus parish in Harper's Ferry, West Virginia.
 While at Sacred Heart, he supervised the completion of a new church in 1878 to replace one destroyed during the American Civil War.
 In 1881, he returned to Richmond to become pastor of the cathedral parish and vicar-general of the diocese.